pgiani/sprinkler-control/README.md

 ## What is this and who is it for 🤷‍♀️

-This is just a work assignment where I have to:
+This is just a work assignment where I had to:

 - Create an application without the use of pre-built solutions such as Create React
 - Using Rachio's public API, run all a device's zones or specified zones for a set amount of time